 - The student has exceeded the maximum time frame limits for the degree.

 FASAP Appeal Process: Students whose aid eligibility has been revoked may apply for reinstatement on a probationary basis by submitting a Financial Aid Satisfactory Academic Progress Appeal letter to the FA.
 Appeals are accepted for the following conditions only:

 - Other extraordinary circumstances.

 Required Appeal Documentation: In most cases, the documentation must verify (1) the dates that the extenuating circumstance occurred/existed and (2) that the extenuating circumstance has been resolved to such an extent that it will no longer impact academic performance.

 Appeals must be submitted during the first half of the semester for which reinstatement is being sought.
 Exceptions are made only on an appeal basis and not retroactive once the semester has ended.
 Additional documentation may be requested by the FAO during the review process.

 Appeal results will be determined and communicated to the student at their AUA email address within 14 days after the appeal has been received.
-Students submitting a SAP Appeal will be responsible for all financial obligations made to the University, regardless of whether his/her appeal is approved or denied.
+Students submitting an FASAP Appeal will be responsible for all financial obligations made to the University, regardless of whether his/her appeal is approved or denied.

-Students who have their aid eligibility suspended after a probationary period may re-appeal and receive probationary eligibility status again only if NEW extenuating circumstances which are unique from the previous appeal can be documented as existing and now resolved.
+Students who have their aid eligibility revoked after a probationary period may re-appeal and receive probationary eligibility status again only if NEW extenuating circumstances that are unique from the previous appeal can be documented as existing and now resolved.

-Students whose current appeal has been denied are encouraged to submit an appeal for a future term only if there is significant improvement in performance since the previously denied appeal and they appear able to meet Satisfactory Academic Progress standards within their maximum timeframe.
+Students whose current appeal has been denied are encouraged to submit an appeal for a future term only if there is a significant improvement in performance since the previously denied appeal and they appear able to meet Financial Aid Satisfactory Academic Progress standards within their maximum timeframe.